reneviering/vanilla-ui-router/README.md

 # Vanilla UI router

-Simple vanilla JavaScript router to be used inside a Single Page App to add routing capabilities to get a rough structure.
-The router comes with zero dependencies and can be used with any view library.
+Simple vanilla JavaScript router to be used inside a Single Page App to add routing capabilities.
+The router comes with zero dependencies and can be used with any other libraries.
 It's based on the hashchange-Event from the window-object.

 ## Usage
 Let's assume your initial markup has the following structure: